 Br.
 Thomas Gonzaga

 Br.
 Thomas was born near Chicago, Illinois, but grew up in New Orleans.
 In 2005, Hurricane Katrina displaced him and his family to The Woodlands, Texas, where he graduated from The Woodlands High School in 2012.
 Upon graduation, Br.
 Thomas moved to Fort Worth, Texas, where he danced professionally for three years with Texas Ballet Theater.
-He spent the 2015-2016 academic year discerning a call to the Servants of Christ Jesus as an applicant and began his first year of novitiate in August, 2016.
+He began novitiate in August, 2016 and on the Memorial of Our Lady of Sorrows on September 15, 2018 he professed 3 year temporary vows.